Connect with others who understand.

 What can you organize to make life a little easier after a cancer diagnosis?

 Find a system that works for you.
-Whether that means an accordion file for paperwork or a shared cloud drive with scans of everything important (or both), it can help to sort and group documents clearly.
+Whether that means an accordion file for paperwork, a shared cloud drive with scans of everything important, or both, devising a system can help you sort and group documents clearly.

 Don’t be afraid to ask for help planning and organizing all the details that will come into the process; it’s a lot to manage alone.
 Make sure your spouse, partner, or other trusted friend or family member is aware of the location of all important information — and of your wishes.
 Making as many decisions ahead of time as possible will make treatment and any potential end-of-life care easier for everyone involved, including family and caretakers.